31131023374/analysis/contract.md

 - Follower can:
   + Read contract and all its sales orders
   + Create sales orders from contract
-- Open contracts: contracts are not set salesperson
-  + Administration profile: Full permission
-  + Others: permission as a follower

-#Create Sales Order from Contract
+## Create Sales Order from Contract
 - Information to be transfered:
   + Customer
   + Order Date